TICKET TERMS AND CONDITIONS

 CANCELLATION OR CURTAILMENT

-If the Ball or any aspect of the Ball has to be cancelled or curtailed owing to circumstances beyond The Committee’s reasonable control, no part of the ticket price will be refunded.
+If the Ball or any aspect of the Ball has to be cancelled or curtailed owing to circumstances beyond the Committee’s control, the Committee will not be liable to refund any part of the ticket price.

 FILMING DURING THE BALL